elfeck/SGpp-wiki/Base-quick-start-(C⁺⁺).md

 ```

 It can be clearly seen that the surpluses decay with a factor of 1/4:
-On the first level, we obtain 1, on the second 1/4, and on the third
+on the first level, we obtain 1, on the second 1/4, and on the third
 1/16 as surpluses.

 [f0]: http://chart.apis.google.com/chart?cht=tx&chl=%5Cvec%7Bx%7D_j%20%5Cin%20%5B0%2C%201%5D%5E2